LeeCampbell/IntroToRx/content/05_Filtering.md

 As with most Rx operators, `Where` does not subscribe immediately to its source.
 (Rx LINQ operators are much like those in LINQ to Objects: the `IEnumerable<T>` version of `Where` returns without attempting to enumerate its source.
 It's only when something attempts to enumerate the `IEnumerable<T>` that `Where` returns that it will in turn start enumerating the source.)
 Only when something calls `Subscribe` on the `IObservable<T>` returned by `Where` will it call `Subscribe` on its source.
 And it will do so once for each such call to `Subscribe`.
 More generally, when you chain LINQ operators together, each `Subscribe` call on the resulting `IObservable<T>` results in a cascading series of calls to `Subscribe` all the way down the chain.

-A side effect of this cascading `Subscribe` is that `Where` (and most other LINQ operators) is neither inherently _hot_ or _cold_: since it just subscribes to its source, then it will be hot if its source is hot, and cold if its source is cold.
+A side effect of this cascading `Subscribe` is that `Where` (like most other LINQ operators) is neither inherently _hot_ or _cold_: since it just subscribes to its source, then it will be hot if its source is hot, and cold if its source is cold.

 The `Where` operator passes on all elements for which its `predicate` callback returns `true`.
 To be more precise, when you subscribt to `Where`, it will create its own `IObserver<T>` which it passes as the argument to `source.Subscribe`, and this observer invokes the `predicate` for each call to `OnNext`.
 If that predicate returns `true`, then and only then will the observer created by `Where` call `OnNext` on the observer that you passed to `Where`.